 What features should you look for in an investment loan?

 One of the main features commonly available to investors that is now rarely offered to owner-occupiers is interest-only repayments.

 Repayments on a home loan are typically either principal and interest or interest-only.
 A principal and interest repayment means that a portion of every repayment is devoted to the interest while another portion is devoted toward the principal, or the original amount borrowed.

 An interest-only repayment means that only the interest charges on the home loan are being repaid, so the amount you owe isn’t reduced.
-What is reduced, however, is the size of your monthly repayment.
+However, what is reduced is the size of your monthly repayment.

 While interest-only repayments used to be commonly available to both investors and owner-occupiers, fewer lenders are willing to offer these repayment terms.
 Investors can access interest-only repayments if they’re able to provide justification for the reason they’re choosing these repayments instead of principal and interest repayments.
 However, it’s rare these days for owner-occupiers to be able to justify interest-only repayments.

 This is because interest-only repayments can put borrowers in a risky situation.
-Lenders who offer interest-only repayments do so for a pre-determined period of time, usually up to five years.
-At the end of this term, your home loan repayments would revert to principal and interest.
-This would mean a significant rise in your monthly repayments.
+Lenders that offer interest-only repayments do so for a pre-determined period of time, usually up to five years.
+At the end of this term, the home loan repayments would revert to principal and interest.
+This would mean a significant rise in the monthly repayments.
 Meanwhile, you would not have actually reduced the amount you owe.